Investment Readiness

 Profitable

-All proposed financial obligations, including returns on investment can be met
+All proposed financial obligations, such as promised returns on investment can be met

 Delivering environmental outcomes